 - Can we blindly rely on Dumbledore’s summation of the matter?
 Is he telling us everything he knows?
 Or everything he suspects?
 Is he telling the truth of what he knows/suspects?

-As to the first of these questions, we still don’t have anything beyond the most shallow of answers.
+As to the first of these questions, we still don’t have anything beyond the most shallow of answers, and most of those are extrapolations from fanon, not canon.
 But I was pretty sure that I may have finally figured it out.
 Of course I’d thought that before, too.
 The current version is better than my earlier ones, at least.
 But it is, however, still a product of speculation.

 I also had come to suspect that we had been following a false trail since GoF.